In this short tutorial, you’ll see how to create a tkinter GUI with the following components:

 Type a value within each of the input boxes.
 For example, type the values of 4, 5 and 6 in the input boxes, and then click on the “Create Charts” button.

-You’ll see the two charts at the bottom section of your screen (based on the 3 values that you typed):
+You’ll then see the two charts at the bottom section of your screen (based on the 3 values that you typed):

-• On the left side, you’ll see the bar chart
+- On the left side, you’ll see the bar chart

-• On the right side, you’ll observe the pie chart (representing your values in % terms)
+- On the right side, you’ll observe the pie chart (representing your values in % terms)

-Additional Sources – Tkinter GUI
+Additional Resources – Tkinter GUI